Macsmoreno/Macsmoreno/README.md

 ### Macs is there 👋

-My name is Macs and i learning machine learning and data analix
+My name is Macs and i'm learning machine learning and data analyzing.